kcp18/Diagnose-Your-Browser/README.md

-# Diagnose-Your-Browser
-Diagnose-Your-Browser(DYB): A Project for Digital Wellbeing
+# Diagnose-Your-Browser (DYB): A Project for Digital Wellbeing

 ## What it does:
 This python program will create txt files that contain the analysis of your browsers' history